 A Slow Money task force recently was set up in France.
 Its members aim at promoting a broad dissemination of the “Sustainable Local Food Systems” vision in this country.
 We are working on designing and disseminating innovative legal and financial tools to help investors, farmers and local authorities join forces and experiment with new kinds of investment schemes and business models.

 A first pilot project already is under way in the Rhône-Alpes region, where several meetings with local farmers and politicians have shown the way toward the creation of an innovative organic farm and community hub on a piece of suburban land.
 A proposal was prepared in December for local decision-makers to integrate into their urban planning policy, as an alternative to their initial project that focused on the development of another big-box commercial center.
-If all turns out well, we expect this to lead the way in 2013 to the first French Slow Money Chapter.
+If all turns out well, we expect this to lead the way in 2013 to the first French Slow Money group.

 For local contact information, e-mail Michael Bartner at michael (at) slowmoney.org